-American Health Benefit Exchange
+American Health Benefit Exchange (Marketplaces)

-The Patient Protection and Affordable Care Act of 2010 requires the creation of an American Benefit Exchanges.
-The exchanges are created as a marketplace for health insurance purchasers and provide choices to consumers in picking their health coverage that begins January 1, 2014.
+The Affordable Care Act requires the creation of state-based American Benefit Exchanges.
+Exchanges create a marketplace for health insurance purchasers by providing choices to consumers in picking their health coverage that begins January 1, 2014.
 They will also provide coverage options for people who do not qualify for Medicaid or have employer sponsored insurance.